 With 5G on the horizon, many big names in the telecom industry are rushing to be the first to bring newer, more efficient technologies to customers for a good price.
 But what about fiber internet?
 After all, it was only a few years ago that providers like AT&T and Google were also racing to build fiber optic networks and deliver the blazing-fast speeds they’re known for.

 For those waiting on a fiber internet option, here’s what you can expect from providers and where they plan to break ground next.

 AT&T’s fiber network expansion is moving ahead of schedule since their 2015 DIRECTV acquisition.
-The company has already deployed fiber broadband service to 14.5 million customer locations, and recently announced that it would be adding another 3 million locations in 90 metro areas in 2022.
+The company has already deployed fiber broadband service to 18 million customer locations, and recently announced that it would be adding another seven new metro areas in 2022.
 According to AT&T, it plans to make fiber internet available to more than 30 million people by 2025.

 AT&T’s comprehensive coverage map can give you a look at every city where AT&T Fiber is available and some areas that’ll be available in the future.
 Here are a few major metropolitan areas where AT&T Fiber has limited availability so far: